opensvc/docs.opensvc.com/source/agent.service.scoping.rst

 	nodes@encapnodes = vm1
 	...

-Disable a resource on a node
+Disable a Resource on a Node
 ++++++++++++++++++++++++++++

 ::